PlayMyCode/SkyBrush/Readme.md

 -------------

  * A live demo is online [here](http://www.studiofortress.com/skybrush).
- * it's also on [MDN](https://developer.mozilla.org/en-US/demos/detail/skybrush) (remember to like it!)
  * it is used for editing images on [Play My Code](http://www.playmycode.com), which you can [try here](http://www.playmycode.com/build/try-play-my-code).
+ * it's on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/demos/detail/skybrush) (remember to like it!)
+ * and it's also a [Chrome Experiment](http://www.chromeexperiments.com/detail/skybrush/)

 ### Are you using SkyBrush?

-If you are, tell us, and we'll be happy to add you to the list.
+If you are, tell us, and we'll be happy to add you to the list!

 Key Bindings
 ------------